-(kus) Already for the 17th time the International Women's Club Frankfurt organized its traditional "Christmas Tea" at the Römer in Frankfurt.
+(kus) For the 17th time, the International Women's Club Frankfurt hosted its traditional "Christmas Tea" at Frankfurt's Römer.

-The IWC, which was founded in 1946 by the Frankfurt teacher Elisabeth Norgall, is a non-profit, politically and religiously independent association of women, which has set itself the goal of overcoming divisions between nations and cultures through contacts and mutual acquaintance, developing understanding for one another and thus contributing to peace and friendship in the world.
-Shortly after it was founded in 1946, the IWC was committed to helping the unemployed for whom jobs were sought and to supporting those in need.
-Today the manifold social activities of the IWC have grown beyond the borders of Frankfurt and over the years have been able to alleviate the small and big needs of needy people at home and abroad.
+The IWC, which was founded in 1946 by the Frankfurt teacher Elisabeth Norgall, is a non-profit, politically and religiously independent association of women whose aim is to overcome divisions between nations and cultures through contact and mutual acquaintance, to develop understanding for one another and thus to contribute to peace and friendship in the world.
+Shortly after its founding in 1946, the IWC began to help the unemployed who were looking for work and to support the needy.
+Today, the IWC's diverse social activities have grown beyond the borders of Frankfurt and over the years have been able to alleviate small and large needs of needy people at home and abroad.

-"In order to realize this work we need the financial support of the guests, through the annual collection of donations for Christmas tea“, says the president of the IWC Susanne Held.
-The donations from the Christmas Tea go to the working groups for the senior pencils Kronthal and Hohenwald and the Mosaic School.
+"In order to be able to realize this work we need the financial support of the guests, through the annual collection of donations at the Christmas Tea," says the president of the IWC Susanne Held.
+The donations from the Christmas Tea go to the working groups for the senior citizens' homes Kronthal and Hohenwald as well as the Mosaic School.

-Lord Mayor Peter Feldmann praised the ladies for their social commitment in his welcoming speech. „The members of the International Women's Club Frankfurt stand for the cohesion of this city.
-Being there for others creates fellowship.
-People from 175 countries live together peacefully in Frankfurt.
+Lord Mayor Peter Feldmann praised the ladies in his welcoming speech for their social commitment.
+"The members of the International Women's Club Frankfurt stand for the cohesion of this city.
+Being there for others creates community.
+In Frankfurt, people from 175 countries live together peacefully.
 Integration is certainly easier here."